Last updated: January 2023

 - Users must only post information that is true and factually correct, to the best of their knowledge.

-- Posts must be respectful; it’s OK to disagree but personal attacks against moderators, bloggers, writers or fellow community members will not be tolerated.
+- All activity must be respectful and non-inflammatory.
+Personal attacks and/or bullying moderators, bloggers, writers or fellow community members will not be tolerated.
 Please be careful about making derogatory statements or accusations about others by name, including other community members, employers, physicians, etc. While you should feel free to speak your mind, remember that you are accountable for any written statements you make.
 Any post that can be considered libel may be deleted.

-- Multiple comments or posts of the same content (i.e.: posting the same article multiple times) or posting multiple articles with no context can be interpreted as spam and may be deleted.
+- Activities involving multiple comments, direct messages, posts, etc., of the same content (i.e., posting the same article multiple times or completing the same activity multiple times) can be interpreted as spam and may be deleted.

-Individuals who violate the rules may have their posting privileges revoked without warning.
+Individuals who violate these rules may have their posting privileges revoked without warning.